ishanpm/ishanpm.github.com/README.md

 ## Incomplete/outdated

+[I'm making a programming language!](/PiCal) It's about Pi Calculus.
+It's mostly an experiment with how primitive you can go and still feel like you're actually programming, so don't write an OS in it (or maybe do).

 [Here's a blue circle.](/linearlogicgame) What does it do?
 Well, you can do linear logic with it.
 How?
 No one knows.
 [Source code here.](https://github.com/ishanpm/linearlogicgame) (This will eventually be a game with a tutorial and instructions, but in the meantime you get no explanation whatsoever.)

 [This page](/math) contains some nonsense about lambda calculus.
 Eventually, it'll be a full-fledged interactive theorem prover (hopefully).